MicrosoftDocs/dynamics-365-project-operations/articles/expense/expenselineapprovals.md

 1. On your mobile device, open the **Power Apps** mobile app, and then open the **Expense mobile** app.
 1. Select the **Approvals** tab.
 Select **Expense line** tab.
 This tab lists expense lines that are pending approval.
-1. Optional: Select the **Filter** button at the top, and filter the expense reports by user, project, or amount.
+1. Optional: Select the **Filter** button at the top, and filter the expense by user, project, or amount.
 1. Select the **Multi select** button to select multiple expense lines.
 1. Select **Reject**.
 1. Optional: Enter values in the **Justification** and **Approval comments** fields.
-1. Select the **Reject** button to reject the selected expense reports.
+1. Select the **Reject** button to reject the selected expense.

 ## Delegate an expense line